 We are also interested in how signal transduction pathways are organized.
 Scaffolding of signaling proteins in the same pathway enhances specificity, promotes signal amplification by reducing noise, and, ultimately, improves signal propagation through the pathway.
-Membranes act as the scaffolds for many signaling reactions, including those involved in visual signaling in Drosophila and those involved in regulating cellular growth processes.
+Membranes act as the scaffolds for many signaling reactions, including those involved in regulation of the actin cytoskeleton (Truebestein et al., Nature Communications 2016).
 Our studies are aimed at understanding how diverse signals are integrated, how substrate specificity is encoded not just at the kinase level, and the influence of the membrane environment on multi-component signaling hubs.
 This is an exciting area of research with frontiers in ageing, cancer, metabolic diseases such as diabetes, and obesity.

 The Leonard lab is looking to recruit a new PhD student in the next VBC PhD selection (January 2018).
 We are looking for bright young talent fascinated by science.
 If you are interested in joining a team to work on fundamental questions in biological signal transduction, please get in touch!
 For further details, please see: https://www.training.vbc.ac.at/phd-programme/